How managers can lead the way to healthy work environments

 “A greater awareness of the role of work in mental health is developing, too, not just in the sense of offering support to employees who need it, but acknowledging the importance that productive and meaningful work has for mental health and wellbeing.”

-With some knock-on effects of the coronavirus expected to be long-lasting – a percentage of employees will work remotely permanently – Jorritsma says the energy and investment workplaces make now can be leveraged and carried into the future.
+With some knock-on effects of the coronavirus expected to be long-lasting – for instance, it’s likely that a growing number of employees will carry on working from home – Jorritsma says the energy and investment workplaces put in can be leveraged and carried into the future.

 Using an integrated approach